jonahmougoue/Quantum-ML-Models/README.md

 # Deep Learning Methods for Calculating the Quantum Wavefunction
-The goal of this project is to create a deep learning model that can predict the energy and wavefunction for a quantum particle in a potential well.
+The goal of this project is to create deep learning models that can predict the ground-state energy and wavefunction of a quantum particle in an arbitrary potential.

-In 'Deep Learning and the Schrödinger Equation', the authors create a CNN model to calculate the energy of quantum wavefunctions using solely 256x256 maps of their potentials.
+In 'Deep Learning and the Schrödinger Equation' (Mills, Spanner, and Tamblyn), a Convolutional Neural Network (CNN) is used to calculate the ground-state energies using a discretized potential grid, bypassing the need to calculate the wavefunctions first.

-This project seeks to extend their method from predicting energy from 256x256 potential maps to predicting 256x256 wavefunction maps from potential maps and using numerical methods the wavefunction's energy.
+This project extends their idea by using discretized potential grids to first predict the wavefunction and then numerically solving for the predicted energy.

+This project is trained using an 8.51 GB sample of the 700.36 GB 'Quantum simulations of an electron in a two dimensional potential well' dataset from the National Research Council of Canada.
+The data was generated using a numerical simulation of an electron in multiple 256x256 discretized potential grids.

+Each sample contains the potential, wavefunction, and energy.

 ## Part 1
-A CNN model is created to take a 256x256 potential map as input and output the predicted ground-state energy of the wavefunction.
+A CNN is trained to take a potential grid as input and output the predicted ground-state energy.
-This model is based off the model produced in 'Deep Learning and the Schrödinger Equation'
+The architecture of this model is based off the model used in 'Deep Learning and the Schrödinger Equation'
 ### Results

 ## Part 2
-A UNet Model is create to take a 256x256 potential map as input and output a 256x256 ground-state map for the predicted wavefunction.
+A U-Net Model is create to take a potential grid as input and output the ground-state wavefunction.
 A custom loss function is used to measure the difference in energy of the predicted wavefunction compared to the true energy.
 ### Results